 Bridge Project funding is currently being applied to any aspect of translational cancer research — with preference given to work related to issues of high unmet medical need, for which advances in and/or technologies for early detection, more accurate diagnosis, monitoring, treatment, and prevention are required.
 A subset of available funding will be awarded with preference for projects focused on drug discovery and development, brain cancer research and/or immunotherapy.

-2021 Bridge Project request for applications (RFA) is now open:
+2021 Bridge Project request for applications (RFA) is now closed:

-Full applications will be due to email@example.com by September 17, 2021, no later than 4PM.
+Full applications were due to email@example.com by September 17, 2021, no later than 4PM.
 (Note: LOIs are no longer required.)

-Teams will be notified by December 1, 2021 whether they were selected as finalists and will need to prepare a presentation.
-Finalists must present as a team to the Bridge Project Review Committee; the date for team presentations will be announced by late October.
+Teams were notified by December 1, 2021 whether they were selected as finalists and needed to prepare a presentation.
+Finalists presented as a team to the Bridge Project Review Committee; the date for team presentations was announced by late October.

 Download the RFA here.